ellessenne/mla/README.md

-`mla` is a fork of the R package [marqLevAlg](https://CRAN.R-project.org/package=marqLevAlg) to update the codebase to modern standards, as it has not been updated in over 5 years.
+`mla` is a fork of the R package [marqLevAlg](https://CRAN.R-project.org/package=marqLevAlg) to update the codebase to modern standards and make it a plug-in replacement for the `optim` function in base R.